All-new 2022 Tesla Roadster will get Plaid powertrain

 Tesla also revealed that its new sports car will have 2+2 seating, meaning there'll be small seats in the rear, suitable for occasional use.
 There's to be plenty of luggage space too, most probably thanks to the car lacking a traditional engine and gearbox.

-Although the car is called a Roadster, it'll feature a removable glass roof so you can switch between coupe and convertible body styles.
+Although the car is called a Roadster, it'll feature a removable glass roof so you can switch between coupe and convertible body styles - like the Porsche 911 Targa.
 The roof is a lightweight unit that stores in the boot.

 New Tesla Roadster: price and release date